 What is the relationship between consumption of plant n-3 fatty acids and risk of cardiovascular disease?
 (DGAC 2010)

-alpha-linolenic acid (ALA) intake of 0.6-1.2 percent of total calorie will meet current recommendations and may lower cardiovascular disease (CVD) risk, but new evidence is insufficient to warrant greater intake beyond this level.
-Limited, but supportive evidence suggests that higher intake of n-3 from plant sources may reduce mortality among persons with existing cardiovascular disease.
+Alpha-linolenic acid (ALA) intake of 0.6-1.2 percent of total calories will meet current recommendations and may lower cardiovascular disease (CVD) risk, but new evidence is insufficient to warrant greater intake beyond this level.
+Limited, but supportive evidence suggests that higher intake of n-3 from plant sources may reduce mortality among persons with existing CVD.

 Conduct randomized controlled trials and prospective observational studies in persons with and without CVD on plant compared to marine n-3 fatty acids.
 Examine diets rich in plant n-3 fatty acids in subjects with and without adequate intake of n-3 fatty acids from marine sources.
 Examine the mechanism of action of marine vs. plant n-3 fatty acids for synergies and/or inhibition.

 What were the search parameters and selection criteria used to identify literature to answer this question?
 For more information, click on the Search Plan and Results link below.